 2.8 This shows that there is an adequate supply of housing land to deliver this level of new homes over the plan period.
 The focus for this housing is within the south of the borough in accordance with the Spatial Strategy.
-This includes a greenfield site outside the urban area on land between Oldham Road and Broad Lane which would accommodate between around 200 new homes.
-The scale of this proposal is unlikely to result in any significant infrastructure requirements.
+The scale of this proposed housing is unlikely to result in any significant general infrastructure requirements.